clj-kondo/clj-kondo/doc/config.md

 Some linters are not enabled by default.
 Right now these linters are:

 - `:missing-docstring`: warn when public var doesn't have a docstring.
+- `:unsorted-namespaces`: warn when namespaces in `:require` are not sorted.

 You can enable these linters by setting the `:level`: